mad-lab/transit/src/pytransit/doc/source/method_resampling.rst

 Run-time
 --------

-A typical run of the resampling method with 10,000 samples will take around 45 minutes (with the histogram option ON).
+A typical run of the resampling method with 10,000 samples for each gene will take around 45 minutes (with the histogram option ON).
 Using the *adaptive resampling* option (-a), the run-time is reduced to around 10 minutes.